dasupradyumna/DSA-UCSD/1_algorithmic_toolbox/week3/README.md

 Every time the car refuels, travel the maximum possible distance and refuel at a stop only if the next stop cannot be reached.
 If the distance between any two stops is more than the mileage, then the journey is impossible.
 The algorithm is **linear** in time.

+## 4. Maximum Advertisement Revenue

+Sort both the ad prices and number of clicks, and pair them up correspondingly.
+This algorithm takes **O(nlogn)** time.